- IAA Overview

 He was previously Head of Corporate Employee Relations with the Health Service Executive.
 He formerly held senior management positions in Iarnrod Eireann both in operations and human resources.

-Brendan holds a B.A. in Industrial Relations and Personnel Management from the National College of Ireland and a MSc in Human Resource Management from Sheffield Hallam University, UK.
-He is a member of the Chartered Institute of Personnel and Development.
+Brendan holds a B.A. in Industrial Relations and Personnel Management from the National College of Ireland, an MSc in Human Resource Management from Sheffield Hallam University, UK and a Certificate and Diploma in Company Direction from the Institute of Directors.

 Director ATM Operation & Strategy